View KRISTI TEW's Obituary on theledger.com and share memories

 Kristi is survived by a loving family including her husband Michael Tew; two sons: Hunter and Caleb Tew, all of Bartow; her parents Dean and Diane Koulogianes, a sister Kimberly Knaisch and husband Mike; two nieces: Isabella and Savannah Knaisch, all of Lakeland; a brother: Seth Koulogianes of Brandon.

-Family will receive friends Thursday, September 5, 2019, from 5:00 -8:00 PM at the First Assembly of God Church, 915 S. Broadway, Bartow.
+The Family received friends Thursday, September 5, 2019, from 5:00 - 8:00 PM at the First Assembly of God Church, 915 S. Broadway, Bartow.
 Funeral services will follow Friday, September 6, 2019 at 11:00 A.M. at the Church.
 Interment will be held at Wildwood Cemetery, Bartow.